Doge-Clan/FreeExecutor/README.md

 *savebin*: A Tool to write to the localStorage easily

-*patchfs*: Fix the FS to update to 0.1.1 Format
+*patchfs*: Fix the FS to update to modern formats

 *boot2fe*: Boots to a FEBIN File (If you want a GUI, here you go)